chaosvolt/cdda-arcana-mod/Adjustments.md

 - Summoned centipedes are (mostly) gone.
 Now you can summon a "crawling thing", which is tough and good at grappling but is not good at scything though entire hordes of zombies by themselves.
 - Missing sprites are now visible in MSX
 - Humans are the not the only masters of sorcery!
 The triffids and the mi-go both mastered the arcane before humanity discovered fire.
 Beware when approaching their strongholds...
+- Another strange cult!
+The Briarwitches, worshippers of a deity of the natural world unspoiled by humans--and intended to return it to that state.
+This is based on the lore about "One of [the otherworldly deities], linked thematically to scrolls of regrowth."
+They did not fare any better than the Sanguine Order or the Keepers of the Oath in the cults' conficts (heavily WIP)
+- Briarwitchery, a new type of magic.
+Briarwitchery focuses on animal and plant life, and requires stamina and causes weariness like pattern sorcery, but has severely reduced function in civilized areas. (heavilly WIP)